 One vegetable I didn’t particularly recognize nor use much while I lived there was ‘acelgas’.
 I just couldn’t quite figure out what to do with it.
 It turns out it’s chard, which I’ve been having more of recently and have grown to enjoy.

 One of the llescas toppings I shared was a typical Catalan way with spinach using pine nuts and raisins, which also works perfectly with other greens.
 In fact I’d say sauteed Swiss chard works even better since chard doesn’t become as soggy.

 This is an easy dish to make, as all you do is chop up the chard, sautee the stems with a little onion and garlic then add the leaf part along with some raisins and pine nuts.
 Add a little lemon both for flavor and to cut through the iron-like flavor, and that’s it.

-Most of the reservations you might have about leafy greens just don’t apply to this – it’s not overly iron-y tasting, nor soggy, drowned in cream (although I do love my Swiss chard gratin as well) or hidden with salty meat.
+Most of the reservations you might have about leafy greens just don’t apply to this – it’s not overly iron-y tasting, nor soggy.
+It’s also not drowned in cream (although I do love my Swiss chard gratin as well) or hidden with salty meat.
 In fact, this dish is entirely vegan, but is also perfect served alongside things like steak and chicken, for the meat lovers.

 If you’re looking to get more greens in your diet, this sauteed Swiss chard with raisins and pine nuts is a really delicious way to actually enjoy them.